 A team of dedicated employee volunteers plan and carry out this project year after year.
 There are fundraisers to organize, lunchtime fabric cutting parties, sewing, and shopping to organize.
 Stuffing the mittens is the easiest part of the project.
 Once staging is complete, a team of 12 stuff 500 mittens in about 90 minutes!

 The project originated in 1995 after a young employee was undergoing treatment for breast cancer.
 Today, that person is an oncology nurse working in a local infusion center.

 We receive numerous notes of gratitude from patients.
 One patient expressed their thanks by writing, "I wanted to let you know how much I appreciate your mitten and special gifts!
 It really brightened my day!
 Your time and effort to put it together, and think of the variety of items to include in it, is a blessing that I will not forget.
 From the bottom of my heart, thank you!”

 To learn more, please contact: email@example.com.

-To donate to our Michigan Mitten drive, please visit the University of Michigan online giving page.
+To donate to our Michigan Mittens, please visit the Michigan Mitten Project online giving page.